JetBrains/kotlin/docs/fir/pcla.md

 ## PCLA_POSTPONED_CALL completion mode

-As it's said above, this mode is assumed to be used for postponed nested calls inside PCLA lambdas instead of FULL mode (i.e., mostly for top-level calls).
+This mode is assumed to be used for postponed nested calls inside PCLA lambdas instead of FULL mode (i.e., mostly for top-level calls).

 The set of the type variables that might be considered for fixation are obtained from the call tree of the supplied nested call itself, i.e., it would be a set of fresh type variables of the candidate itself, type variable of its arguments and from the return statements